Fog rolls in to Wellington Airport, disrupting flights for second day

 Both local and international flights have been delayed or cancelled this morning.

+It follows the cancellation of more than 30 flights on Sunday after the airport was blanketed in cloud during the afternoon.

-But Wellington Airport told RNZ the airport was open and operating as usual and it was up to the airlines to decide if they would fly.
+But Wellington Airport told RNZ the airport was open and operating as usual this morning and it was up to the airlines to decide if they would fly.